 You get access to quite a few 4k TV shows and movies with an Amazon Prime subscription.
-Amazon seems to be pushing pretty hard to add HDR content, too, which is good news for people with compatible TVs.
-Much like Netflix, they are also producing a lot of their own high-budget HDR content, most notably the very popular "The Grand Tour".
+Amazon has pushed pretty hard to add HDR content, too, which is good news for people with compatible TVs.
+Much like Netflix, they're also producing a lot of their own high-budget HDR content, including popular shows like The Boys and Tom Clancy's Jack Ryan.

 These are options that are exclusive to those with subscriptions to particular TV providers.
 Some use up bandwidth, while others are delivered via satellite.
 The bit rates for the various systems vary.

-Available on some Samsung and LG UHD TVs, the Xfinity UHD Sampler app requires a Comcast subscription that includes Xfinity UHD.
-A couple of TV shows are available through this, including 'Chicago Fire.'
+Available on some Samsung and LG 4k TVs, the Xfinity UHD Sampler app requires a Comcast subscription that includes Xfinity UHD.
+A couple of TV shows are available through this, including Chicago Fire.

-You need a DirecTV Ultimate or Premier subscription, a Genie HD DVR, an internet connection, and either a compatible smart TV or a 4k Genie Mini.
-If you’ve got all of those components, you’ll be able to rent 4k movies from DirecTV, and also access a dedicated 4k channel that plays nature documentaries, travel videos, and other content.
+DirecTV was one of the first major TV providers to offer 4k content, mostly live sports and concerts.
+The 4k Genie Mini is a device that gives you access to more 4k content if you're a DirecTV subscriber.
+You also need a Genie HD DVR, an internet connection, and either a compatible smart TV or a 4k Genie Mini.
+If you’ve got all of those components, you can rent 4k movies from DirecTV, and also access a dedicated 4k channel that plays nature documentaries, travel videos, and other content.